textX/textX/docs/scoping.md

    rule_object.a.b.c (this means, rule_object must have an attribute a, which in turn has an attribute b, and so on...).
-   The **last element of your path** must either be an object containing an attribute corresponding to your reference text (ref_name), or - more usual - a **list of named objects** containing the named object to be resolved.
+   The **last element of your path** must either be an object containing an attribute with a name corresponding to your reference text (ref_name), or - more usual - a **list of named objects** containing the named object to be resolved.

         grammar = '''
             Model:        kinds += GroupKind values += Ref;